Existing railway line

 Greater Western Franchise

-The current Franchise covering the railways in the region, which started on April 1 2006, ended in 2013, but an extension has been arranged, and the competition for a new franchise has been postponed.
+The current Franchise covering the railways in the region, which started on April 1 2006, has been extended to March 2020.
 The Portishead line is part of the requirements for a future franchise.

 Railways are generally recognised as being a greener mode of transport resulting in lower carbon emissions.
 We can help to reduce Global Warming by making more use of rail as an alterative to car, bus and air transport.
 Trains are expected to remain the most carbon efficient mode of transport after cycling and walking.
 See Environment page.